tangjm/data-engineering-notes/public/AWS/module4_cloud_security/notes_cloud_security.md

 - Compares recorded configurations with configurations rules

 AWS Artifact
-- provides access to security and compliance reports and online agreements
+- provides on-demand access to security and compliance reports and online agreements
 - Security -> Identify & Compliance -> Artifact
 - you can accept agreements on behalf of multiple accounts using AWS Organisations